 Do you drive?
 Then you are required by law to buy car insurance.
 Do you have a mortgage on your home?
 If so, you must have homeowners insurance.
 Do you breath?
 Then you’re supposed to have health insurance.
 Are you reading insurance reviews from people bribed to say good things about big companies?
 Yes, that was a trick question.
 And yes, there’s a good chance you are.

-This post is a personal story about a situation where I was offered to sell out on my mission for insurance transparency in exchange for money.
+This is a personal story about being offered millions of dollars (getting bribed) to sell out on the ValChoice mission.
+The potential business partner expected ValChoice to give up on delivering insurance transparency to consumers in exchange for money.
 I passed on the opportunity.
 Now I want to pass the story along to you, ValChoice followers.

 Setting the Scene

-Many insurance companies are masters of affiliate marketing.
-Therefore, we thought maybe there’s an opportunity to incorporate affiliate marketing into the companies strategy.
+Knowing many insurance companies rely heavily on affiliate marketing, we thought maybe there’s a way we could use affiliate marketing to share our information.
 This was easy enough to checkout.
 We found a conference on affiliate marketing and signed up.

 The Conclusion of the Conference

 Like most conferences, the energy was high and optimism prevailed.
-Numerous knowledgeable people made comments about how insurance is a very lucrative market for affiliate programs.
+Numerous knowledgeable people made comments about how insurance is a very lucrative market for affiliates.
 It seemed as if aligning with the right partners had potential for getting the ValChoice transparency message in front of the public.

 Following the conference I had several follow-up calls to discuss opportunities to work together.
-Most of my contacts quickly realized there was no opportunity to work with ValChoice.
+Most of my contacts quickly went silent.
+I suppose they realized there was no opportunity to work with ValChoice.
 One contact was thoughtful enough to share what the others were thinking, but not saying.